Nebgibz/Nebgibz/README.md

 # Hi there, I'm Tirkus - AKA [Quriousman][website] 👋

-## I'm a lifelong Learner, Developer, and researcher!!
+## I'm a lifelong Learner, Developer, and Researcher!!
 - Check out my personal business site: Curiosity is all you need to solve real-world challenges.
 [Quriousman][website] (Sorry for the inconvenience, but all content is in Thai since we serve all Thai clients.)
+[Quriousman LinkedIn][[quriousman-linkedin]]
 - 👋 Hi, I’m @Nebgibz
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...